 If I create an email alias and set it as my “From” address, will it also show up as my “advertised email address” in Find People (find.pitt.edu)?

 No. Setting an email alias as your “From” address will have no effect on the advertised email address that displays when someone searches for you on Find People (find.pitt.edu).
-To change the advertised email address that displays on Find People, log in to the Accounts Self-Service (accounts.pitt.edu) page, click on the Email & Messaging > Set Email Preferences tab, update the Advertised Email field, and click Save Email Preferences.
+To change the advertised email address that displays on Find People, log in to the Accounts Self-Service (accounts.pitt.edu) page.
+Then click on the Email & Messaging > Set Email Preferences tab, update the Advertised Email field, and click Save Email Preferences.